manuu1311/AirHockey/README.md

 ## Credits
-The multiplayer server implementation was adapted from [this example](https://github.com/Faless/gd-webrtc-signalling)
+The multiplayer signaling server implementation was adapted from [this example](https://github.com/Faless/gd-webrtc-signalling)